Released in 1936, Modern

 expression, occasional

-subtitles, and sound e
+subtitles, and sound effects to

 express itself as a work of